QueasyWhale/ApolReady-Source/README.md

 # How to use:

-We are hard at work creating a beta testing version of this application for Windows.
-After beta testing, complete versions will be released for Windows, Mac, and Linux.
+We are hard at work creating a Alpha testing version of this application for Windows.
+After Alpha testing, complete versions will be released for Windows, Mac, and Linux.
 Currently, testing is done through [NPM (Node Package Manager)](https://www.npmjs.com/get-npm) commands in terminal.

 # But I really want to use ApolReady right now!!!